daattali/beautiful-jekyll/course-descriptions/DSCI_591_capstone-proj.md

+---
+title: DSCI 591
-# DSCI 591: Capstone Project
+subtitle: Capstone Project
+---

 ## Short Description
 A mentored group project based on real data and questions from a partner within or outside the university.
 Students will formulate questions and design and execute a suitable analysis plan.
 The group will work collaboratively to produce a project report, presentation, and possibly other products, such as a web application.